-VW P0555 Code – Brake Booster Pressure Sensor Circuit
+How To Fix The Code P0555: Brake Booster Pressure Sensor Circuit

-The P0555 fault code usually comes from a brake booster pressure sensor circuit problem.
-The brake pressure sensor itself may malfunction, the connector can be faulty or corroded, wires to the sensor can get damaged, or there is a problem with the Engine Control Module (ECM / ECU / PCM).
+The P0555 fault code typically indicates a problem in the brake booster pressure sensor circuit.
+The brake pressure sensor itself may be faulty; the connectors could be defective or corroded; the wires to the sensor may be damaged; or there is a problem with the Engine Control Module (ECM/ECU/PCM).

-In addition to P0555, you may get other related codes such as P0556, P0557, P0558, and P0559.
-The function of the brake booster pressure sensor is to monitor the amount of engine vacuum available for the power brake booster.
+In addition to the P0555 fault code, you may see other related codes, such as P0556, P0557, P0558, and P0559.
+The brake booster pressure sensor monitors the engine vacuum available to the power brake booster; if the sensor is faulty, it could affect other systems.

-Even though we troubleshoot this problem on a VW, Diagnostic Trouble Code (DTC) P0555 is a generic code.
-It can come in any make, including Acura, Fiat, Alfa Romeo, Nissan, Ford, Dodge, Pontiac, Chevrolet, Acura, Subaru, Hyundai, Honda, Volvo, Mercedes-Benz, and other makes.
+Although we will show you how to troubleshoot this problem on a VW, the Diagnostic Trouble Code (DTC) P0555 is a generic code.
+It can come in any make, including Acura, Fiat, Alfa Romeo, Nissan, Ford, Dodge, Pontiac, Chevrolet, Subaru, Hyundai, Honda, Volvo, Mercedes-Benz, and other makes.
 The repair procedure will be similar, but the sensor location will vary.

 Symptoms